Heat Exposure Injury Lawsuit in California

 There are varying degrees of concerning heat exposure-related illness.
 The two main ones are heat exhaustion and heatstroke.

-• Heat stroke: the CDC describes heat stroke as the most serious of heat stress where “the body becomes unable to control its temperature: … it rises rapidly, the sweating mechanism fails, and it's unable to cool down.
+- Heat stroke: The CDC describes heat stroke as the most serious form of heat stress, in which “the body becomes unable to control its temperature: … it rises rapidly, the sweating mechanism fails, and it's unable to cool down.”
 When heat stroke occurs, the body temperature can rise to 106°F or higher within 10 to 15 minutes.
 Heatstroke can cause death or permanent disability if emergency treatment is not given.

-The school or coaches might be liable if they failed to protect an athlete from the dangers of heat exhaustion, such as holding practices during heatwave warnings from authorities.
+A personal injury lawyer can help you understand your rights, gather evidence, negotiate with insurance companies, and represent you in court if necessary.
+The school or coaches might be liable if they failed to protect an athlete from the dangers of heat exhaustion, such as holding practices during authorities' heatwave warnings.

 What are the Symptoms of Heat Stroke and Heat Exhaustion?